PSYC 100

 Pre- or corequisite(s): None.

-This course introduces students to the study of human development across the lifespan.
-The course will cover the major theories of human development and changes that occur during the lifespan in the areas of cognitive, perceptual, social, and emotional development.
+Introduces students to the study of human development across the lifespan.
+Students examine the major theories of human development and changes that occur in the areas of cognitive, perceptual, social, and emotional development.

 PSYC 280